phe3l/Project_Cloud/readme.md

 - **Temperature and Humidity Monitoring**: Displays current indoor and outdoor temperature and humidity levels with dynamic gauges and thermometers.
 - **Average Weather Plots**: Visualizes daily average temperature and humidity with interactive graphs.
 - **Historical Data Exploration**: Allows users to select dates and graph types to review past weather conditions.
-- **Responsive Design**: Ensures the dashboard is accessible and functional on various devices and screen sizes.

 ### 🌐 Access the Dashboard
 The dashboard can be accessed online [here](https://final-project-dashboard-c7loi7tmea-oa.a.run.app).